Subscribe to updates

 Chief Constable's Update

 Chief Constable Andy Profitt provided an update on policing in Hertfordshire, highlighting significant improvements in crime recording and response times.
-He noted that the previous inadequate rating for crime recording had been closed as a cause for concern, with the force now recording a much higher proportion of crimes accurately.
-Control room performance has also improved, with over 90% of calls answered within 10 seconds.
-The Chief Constable detailed successes in tackling various crime types, including burglaries, drug dealing, and domestic abuse, and outlined the force's mission to prevent crime and harm, catch criminals, and support victims.
+He noted that the previous inadequate rating for crime recording had been addressed, with a much higher proportion of crimes now being recorded accurately.
+Control room performance has improved, with over 90% of calls answered within 10 seconds.
+The Chief Constable also detailed efforts in solving more crimes, arresting more criminals, and supporting vulnerable victims, including a substantial increase in Clare's Law disclosures.

 Budget and Medium-Term Financial Strategy